CLI Tool

 0Success - test results collected or validated successfully

-1Error - file not found, parse error, collect failed, or invalid configuration
+1Generic error - file not found, parse error, invalid configuration, or invalid arguments/flags

 Error Handling